-In formulating the FDI attraction Strategy, the consultants conducted a workshop involving the Halton Hills Senior Management Team (SMT), held one-on-one meetings with Councillors, participated in a roundtable discussion on economic development, and interviewed a number of public and private sector stakeholders to better understand the advantages and challenges that businesses face in Halton Hills.
+In formulating the FDI Attraction Strategy, the consultants conducted a workshop involving the Halton Hills Senior Management Team (SMT), held one-on-one meetings with Councillors, participated in a roundtable discussion on economic development, and interviewed other business/industry stakeholders.
 Halton Hills' economy was analyzed to identify key sectors of strength.
 Global trends influencing these sectors were outlined and foreign markets were identified, which could provide investment opportunities.
 All of this information was incorporated into a SWOT analysis as described in Table 4.1, which contributed to the development of Halton Hills' FDI Attraction Strategy.